Graduate Admissions

 Master of Science in Engineering (MSE) Applicants (Computer Engineering, Electrical Engineering, Mechanical Engineering, Mobility Systems)

-Applicants for a standalone (not attached to a degree program) Graduate Certificate must complete an online application and submit a final transcript documenting completion of an appropriate undergraduate degree.
-Applicants to a standalone Graduate Certificate program are not required to submit resumes/CVs, letters of recommendation, or GRE test scores.
+Applicants for a standalone (not attached to a degree program) Graduate Certificate must complete an application and submit a final transcript documenting completion of an appropriate undergraduate degree.
+Applicants to a standalone Graduate Certificate program are not required to submit resume/CV, statement of intention/personal statement, letters of recommendation, or GRE test scores.

 International Student Applicants